Kee2u/School_District_Analysis/README.md

 Although the % overall passing rate is slightly lower, the ranking of Thomas High School remains the same.

    - ## Math And Reading Scores by Grade
-Lets compare average scores across grades to see if there is a significant difference with ninth grade scores.
+Let's compare average scores across grades to see if there is a significant difference with ninth grade scores.

 Here is Thomas High School's average math scores by grade: